 Digital Strategy vs. Digital Transformation Strategy

-The terms “digital strategy” and “digital transformation strategy” are sometimes used interchangeably, but this is misleading, as they are two different — albeit related — concepts.
+The terms “digital strategy” and “digital transformation strategy” are sometimes used interchangeably, but it’s essential to recognise that they represent distinct, albeit interconnected, concepts.

-A digital strategy focuses on using digital technologies to improve a particular business process — such as operations, marketing, customer service, finance, or HR — or better serve a specific group of people — such as employees, customers, or suppliers.
+A digital strategy primarily focuses on harnessing digital technologies to enhance specific business processes.
+These processes can encompass a wide array of areas, including operations, marketing, customer service, finance, or HR, as well as catering to various stakeholders, such as employees, customers, or suppliers.

-In contrast, digital transformation strategies are intensive, large-scale endeavors that seek to build entirely new business models using a combination of:
+In contrast, digital transformation strategies are ambitious, large-scale initiatives.
+They aim to construct entirely new business models by harnessing a blend of crucial elements:

-- Digital technologies, such as artificial intelligence (AI), machine learning, predictive analytics, and cloud computing.
+- Digital Technologies: This encompasses cutting-edge technologies like artificial intelligence (AI), machine learning, predictive analytics, and cloud computing.

-- Digital tools, such as robotics, sensors, mobile apps, and digital communications.
+- Digital Tools: These tools encompass a diverse range, including robotics, sensors, mobile apps, and digital communication platforms.

-- Best and emerging practices, such as continuous improvement, continuous innovation, DevOps and Site Reliability Engineering, lean methodologies, and business process management (BPM).
+- Best and Emerging Practices: This entails the integration of practices like continuous improvement, continuous innovation, DevOps and Site Reliability Engineering, lean methodologies, and business process management (BPM).